sharma-mohit/platform-core/docs/phase1-howto.md

 # Phase 1 Implementation Guide

-This guide provides step-by-step instructions for implementing Phase 1 of the platform infrastructure using Terraform.
+This guide provides step-by-step instructions for implementing Phase 1 of the platform infrastructure using Terraform, including customer-managed key encryption and sovereign cloud compliance.

 ## Prerequisites